jmonlong/manu-vgsv/manuscript.md

 Dozens of SV callers and datasets from short, long and linked reads were used to produce this set of SVs. vg performed similarly on this dataset than in the HGSVC dataset, with a F1 score of 0.75 for both insertions and deletions in non-repeat regions (Figures {@fig:2}, {@fig:giab-geno} and {@fig:giab}, and Table {@tbl:giab}).
 As before, other methods produced lower F1 scores in most cases, although Delly and BayesTyper predicted better genotype for deletions in non-repeat regions.
+Because this catalog contained SVs for only one individual, this benchmark is mostly relevant to compare the recall which is what contributes most to the F1 score differences (Figure {@fig:giab}).

 A recent study by Audano et al. generated a SV catalog using long-read sequencing across 15 individuals [@3NNFS6U2].
 These variants were then genotyped from short reads across 440 individuals using SMRT-SV2, a machine-learning genotyper implemented for this study.